Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 ErrorHandler "Form_Employees","myReport",1

-This will start searching for the text myReport from the beginning of the Employees Form Module, stops within the program where the search finds a text match and inserts the Error Handling Code lines at the beginning and end of the program.
+This will start searching for the text myReport from the beginning of the Employees Form Module, stop within the program where the search finds a text match, and insert the Error Handling Code lines at the beginning and end of the program.

-If the text 'myReport' appears in more than one Function/Sub-Routine in the Module then you must give the third parameter (Search starts line number) to start searching for the text beyond the area wherever exclusion is required.
+If the text 'myReport' appears in more than one Function/Sub-Routine in the Module, then you must give the third parameter (Search starts line number) to start searching for the text beyond the area where exclusion is required.
 Example:

 'Look for text 'myReport' from line 20 onwards only